-Fig. 9 shows results from measured settlements of some deep excavations performed in the USA and Norway, collected by Peck [52], while Fig. 10 presents measurements of displacements of three arrays of buildings, taken by the author during the execution of the excavation $H{\rm w}=12.7$ m in cohesive soils.
+Figure 9 shows results from measured settlements of some deep excavations performed in the USA and Norway, collected by Peck [52], while Fig. 10 presents measurements of displacements of three arrays of buildings, taken by the author during the execution of the excavation $H_w = 12.7$ m in cohesive soils.
 The simplified distributions of extreme vertical displacements of ground in the impact area of the excavation, adopted in the guidelines [30], are shown in Fig. 11.

-Fig.9.
-Measurement results for ground settlement acc. to Peck [52]
+Fig. 9.
+Measurement results for ground settlement according to Peck [52]

-Fig.10.
-Results of authors' own measurements of ground settlement
+Fig. 10.
+Results of authors' measurements of ground settlement v_u - vertical displacements caused by vertical displacement of the wall, v_w - vertical displacements caused by excavation dewatering.